 A child and family’s enrolment and orientation to the centre is given careful thought and planning in order to ensure that this process supports a positive move into the Campus Kindergarten community

-A meet and greet will be organised prior to your child starting at Campus Kindy, this provides a valuable opportunity for parents and teachers to meet together and share the Campus Kindergarten culture, philosophy and curriculum, and mostly importantly allow your child to be familiar with Campus Kindy.
+A meet and greet will be organised prior to your child starting at Campus Kindy, this provides a valuable opportunity for parents and teachers to meet together and share the Campus Kindergarten culture, philosophy and curriculum, and most importantly allow your child to be familiar with Campus Kindy.

 Enrolment interviews are held in September/October, where individual families meet with the Services Manager and the classroom Curriculum Lead Teacher.
 This is also a valuable time to share information and for both Campus Kindergarten and each family to start on our journey as partners in your child’s education and care.

 Families are encouraged to spend time at Campus Kindy prior to a child commencing.
 This fosters a smooth transition for the children.